Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Introduction

-A further challenge arises when the inverse problem is naturally posed as a constrained optimization problem---where the PDE relating model parameters to data must be satisfied as a hard constraint rather than being eliminated through direct solves.
+A further challenge arises when the inverse problem is naturally posed as a constrained optimization problem---where the PDE relating model parameters to data must be satisfied as a hard constraint.
 Full waveform inversion (FWI) is a paradigmatic example: the seismic wavefields are governed by the wave equation, and any model estimate must be consistent with this physics.
 Wavefield reconstruction methods \citep{vanLeeuwenHerrmann2013, vanLeeuwenHerrmann2016, RizzutiEtAl2021} exploit this structure by reformulating the constrained problem using a penalty approach, in which both the model parameters and the wavefields are treated as independent variables.
 These methods often yield better-conditioned subproblems and improved convergence behavior compared to conventional reduced-space formulations that enforce the PDE exactly at every iteration.
 However, achieving accurate satisfaction of the wave equation at convergence remains challenging in purely penalty-based approaches, as large penalty parameters are typically required, which can introduce severe ill-conditioning.
-In contrast, augmented Lagrangian formulations \citep{AghamiryGholamiOperto2019, GholamiAghamiryOperto2022,Operto_2023_FWI} alleviate this difficulty by combining penalty terms with Lagrange multipliers, enabling progressive and precise enforcement of the PDE constraint while maintaining improved numerical stability.
+In contrast, augmented Lagrangian (AL) formulations \citep{AghamiryGholamiOperto2019, GholamiAghamiryOperto2022,Operto_2023_FWI} alleviate this difficulty by combining penalty terms with Lagrange multipliers, enabling progressive and precise enforcement of the PDE constraint while maintaining improved numerical stability.
 These dual approaches yield better conditioned subproblems and faster convergence compared to conventional reduced-space methods that enforce the PDE exactly at each iteration.
 However, extending these favorable properties from deterministic inversion to Bayesian inference requires a systematic procedure for translating hard PDE constraints into a sampling framework---a procedure that has remained largely unexplored.
-The idea of relaxing PDE constraints has proven fruitful in other fields as well---in weather forecasting, weak-constraint four-dimensional variational data assimilation \citep{FisherEtAl2005} similarly relaxes the dynamical model constraint to improve conditioning and enable uncertainty estimation.
-In the context of seismic inverse problems, \citet{FangEtAl2018} relaxed the PDE constraint by introducing the wavefields as auxiliary variables and showed that the resulting extended posterior can be well-approximated by a Gaussian distribution centered at the MAP estimate.
-While this Gaussian approximation enables efficient sampling via the randomize-then-optimize method \citep{BardsleyEtAl2014} and avoids the cost of Markov chain Monte Carlo (MCMC) \citep{Hastings1970}, it has two fundamental limitations: (i) it relies on the posterior being approximately Gaussian, which precludes the characterization of multimodal or strongly non-Gaussian uncertainty that is common in complex geological settings; and (ii) it requires computing the MAP estimate and implicitly constructing the posterior covariance, which couples the sampling quality to the accuracy of a local quadratic approximation around a single mode.
-Recent variational approaches based on normalizing flows \citep{SiahkoohiEtAl2023, YinOrozcoHerrmann2025} or structured variational families \citep{ZhaoCurtis2024a, ZhaoCurtis2025} address some of these limitations but require either training neural networks or restricting the variational family to a parametric form.